usds/techfar-hub-website-v3/How-To-Update/advanced-components.md

     3. [Evaluation](/evaluation/),
     4. [Contract Administration](/contract-administration/).

     Within each stage, you’ll find relevant guidance, tools, and templates to help you succeed.
-[Link to Acq Lifecycle Landing Page]

 2. Browse Tools, Templates, and Samples

     Looking for inspiration?
 Imitation is the sincerest form of flattery, which is why we’re collecting a repository of useful tools, templates and samples proven to be successful in the public sector.
 Jump directly to this page and see what’s in our library, and find out how you can contribute your own.
-[Link to this Resources subpage]

 3. Review Our Case Studies

     Case studies are a great way to learn from the success of others.
 We’re adding new case studies often, in collaboration with smart professionals all over the government.
 Do you have a case study or situation you think would make a great case study?
 We’d love to consider it for inclusion in the TechFAR Hub!
 You may even get some swag out of it.
-[Link to this Resources subpage]
 </ProcessList>
 ```